Pi: Irrationality and normality

 π is an irrational number, meaning that it cannot be written as the ratio of two integers.
 Fractions such as 22/7 and 355/113 are commonly used to approximate π, but no common fraction (ratio of whole numbers) can be its exact value.
 Because π is irrational, it has an infinite number of digits in its decimal representation, and does not settle into an infinitely repeating pattern of digits.
 There are several proofs that π is irrational; they are generally proofs by contradiction and require calculus.
 The degree to which π can be approximated by rational numbers (called the irrationality measure) is not precisely known; estimates have established that the irrationality measure is larger or at least equal to the measure of e but smaller than the measure of Liouville numbers.

+Unsolved problem in mathematics: Is $\pi$ a normal number?

 The digits of π have no apparent pattern and have passed tests for statistical randomness, including tests for normality; a number of infinite length is called normal when all possible sequences of digits (of any given length) appear equally often.
 The conjecture that π is normal has not been proven or disproven.

 Since the advent of computers, a large number of digits of π have been available on which to perform statistical analysis.
 Yasumasa Kanada has performed detailed statistical analyses on the decimal digits of π, and found them consistent with normality; for example, the frequencies of the ten digits 0 to 9 were subjected to statistical significance tests, and no evidence of a pattern was found.
 Any random sequence of digits contains arbitrarily long subsequences that appear non-random, by the infinite monkey theorem.
 Thus, because the sequence of π's digits passes statistical tests for randomness, it contains some sequences of digits that may appear non-random, such as a sequence of six consecutive 9s that begins at the 762nd decimal place of the decimal representation of π.
-This is also called the "Feynman point" in mathematical folklore, after Richard Feynman, although no connection to Feynman is known.